KendricksLCamille/xserver/doc/Xnamespace.md

 client is using to authenticate.

 An authentification token can either be a **MIT-MAGIC-COOKIE-1** or a **XDM-AUTHORIZATION-1**.
 When an XLibre client is created, it can be provided an authentification protocol and token.
 These two pieces of information are used to find the correct namespace and permission for the client.

 If a token is generated outside xauth, ensure the tokens are unique.
 For more information, use the command `man xauth`.

 ### MIT_MAGIC-COOKIE-1 Protocol

 An authentification token for the **MIT_MAGIC-COOKIE-1** is a 16-byte UTF-8 hexadecimal string.

-#### How to generate a valid token

-##### Working X server is available
+To generate a valid token, you have to options depending whether the X server is already running.

 If you have access to a working X server, use the command `xauth generate $DISPLAY MIT-MAGIC-COOKIE-1`.
 Then use `xauth list` to view the generated token.

-##### Working X server is unavailable
+This will generate a valid in

-If you don't have access to X server, there are two additional methods.
+Else, if you don't have access to X server, use any of the commands below to generate a valid token.

-###### Command Line

-If you have access to the command line, there are multiple commands

 - `od -N32 -x < /dev/urandom | head -n1 |  cut -b9- | sed 's/ //gi'`
 - `openssl rand -hex 16`